kiba/Writings/atg/dramatis_personae.md

 ### CIA Deputy Director Bruke Pigeon

 Bruke Pigeon is the CIA deputy director of the Special Analytic division as well being in the known about the stargate program.

 ### CIA Analyst Casey Martin

 A new analyst with a degree in physics.
-His first project was to analyze a science fiction series known only as Stargate.
+He was pulled from his department by Bruke Pigeon and was asked to analyze a body of fiction known as "Stargate SG-1".